trunk-io/trunk-playwright-reporter/README.md

 npx playwright test --reporter="@trunkio/trunk-playwright-reporter"
 ```

+## Examples

+See the [test/target/](test/target/) directory for a complete example project that demonstrates how to use the Trunk Reporter in an existing Playwright testsuite.

 ## Why Trunk Reporter?

 While Playwright includes a built-in JUnit reporter, the Trunk Reporter offers: